GLACIS·Ambient AI scribes·EU AI Act·Updated April 24, 2026

 Key difference: The EU AI Act’s Annex III can capture AI systems that the FDA wouldn’t regulate.
 A scribe that extracts clinical data and influences care pathways may be unregulated in the US but high-risk in the EU.
 For more on US-specific privacy requirements, see our Ambient AI Scribe Privacy Compliance Guide, covering the Sharp lawsuit, CIPA liability, and consent requirements.

-Implementation Checklist
+Implementation checklist

 Use this checklist to assess your ambient AI scribe’s classification and compliance status:

-Classification Assessment
+Classification assessment

 • Document all system features and intended purposes